Ed Byrne (neuroscientist)

 Sir Edward Byrne (born 15 February 1952) is an Australian neuroscientist and neurologist.
-As of September 2024, he serves as the 4th President of King Abdullah University of Science and Technology (KAUST), located in Thuwal, Saudi Arabia.
-Byrne served as 20th President and Principal of King's College London from August 2014 until January 2021. and was previously 8th President Vice-Chancellor of Monash University.
+As of September 2024, he serves as the 4th President of King Abdullah University of Science and Technology and Chief Academic Officer of (KAUST), located in Thuwal, Saudi Arabia.
+Byrne served as 20th President and Principal of King's College London from August 2014 until January 2021 and was previously 8th President Vice-Chancellor of Monash University.

 Early life and education

 Born 15 February 1952, Byrne grew up in northeast England, the son of a general practitioner, and moved to Australia at the age of 15.
 He studied medicine at the University of Tasmania, graduating with a Bachelor of Medical Science (BMedSc) in 1971, Bachelor of Medicine, Bachelor of Surgery (MBBS) with First Class Honours in 1974, and a Doctor of Medicine (MD) in 1982.
 Byrne also holds a Master of Business Administration (MBA) from the University of Queensland, a Diploma in Clinical Science from the University of Adelaide and a Doctor of Science (ScD) from the University of Melbourne.

 Byrne is a Fellow of the Royal Australasian College of Physicians, the Royal College of Physicians of Edinburgh, the Royal College of Physicians, the American Academy of Neurology and the Australian Academy of Technological Sciences and Engineering, and a Senior Fellow of the American Neurological Association.